 - A dedicated sleeping area or dog bed

-- Access to secure outdoor space for exercise and toilet breaks
+- Access to secure outdoor space for exercise and toilet breaks or can provide walks.

 - Toys and activities to keep them mentally stimulated